Danny-Quan/project_AmaliTech/README.md

 **PROJECT URL:** https://amalitech-lizzy-file-hub.onrender.com
+**NOTE**
+    - for testing purpose, use the following details to login as an admin **email:** admin@lizzyfileshub.io and **password:** daniel
+    - to login as a user, click the register button and signup
+    - **Note:** sometimes mail get trapped in spam folders so do well to check spam folders when expecting an email

 **# File Sharer**
 This project is a file server application that allows users to easily access, share, and manage files anytime and anywhere.
 It provides a user-friendly interface for browsing, downloading, and sending files via email, eliminating the need for traditional methods of file distribution.